-Americans risk traveling over Thanksgiving despite warnings
+Americans Risk Traveling Over Thanksgiving Despite Warnings

 “That’ll make sure that your extended family are around to celebrate Christmas and to celebrate the holidays next year,” Kentucky Gov. Andy Beshear said.

+But even Denver Mayor Michael Hancock flew to Mississippi to spend Thanksgiving with his wife and youngest daughter despite sending messages on social media and to city staff asking them to avoid traveling for the holiday.
+He apologized, acknowledging that he went against his own public guidance.

+“I made my decision as a husband and father, and for those who are angry and disappointed, I humbly ask you to forgive decisions that are borne of my heart and not my head,” Hancock said.

-Around 900,000 to 1 million people per day passed through U.S. airport checkpoints from Friday through Tuesday, a drop-off of around 60% from the same time a year ago.
-Still, those have been some of the biggest crowds since the COVID-19 crisis took hold in the U.S. in March.
+About 900,000 to 1 million people per day passed through U.S. airport checkpoints from Friday through Tuesday, a drop-off of around 60% from the same time a year ago.
+Still, those were some of the biggest crowds since the COVID-19 crisis took hold in the U.S. in March.

 Last year, a record 26 million passengers and crew passed through U.S. airport screening in the 11-day period around Thanksgiving.

-More Americans drive than fly during the holiday, but AAA has projected those numbers are also likely to be lower this year.
+More Americans drive than fly during the holiday, and AAA has projected those numbers are also likely to be lower this year.
 How much lower the auto club has not said.

 Many states and cities have adopted precautions.
 Travelers to Los Angeles, either by plane or train, were required to fill out an online form acknowledging California’s request that people quarantine for two weeks after arrival in the state.